cmfredricksen/web-dev-prep/src/routes/posts/sveltekit-configs.md

 For an example of the config file and all of the options go to the [SvelteKit Docs](https://kit.svelte.dev/docs/configuration)

-Once you add the files value to the config, then any component within that file is accessible using $lib.
+Once you add the files value to the config, then any component within that folder is accessible using $lib.